walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-WALLET.md

 }
 ```

-This replaces the default external attester only for local conformance runs.
+The default `wallet-service.conf` continues to use the external attester.
+The
+launcher selects this configuration with
+`-Dconfig.file.wallet-service=/absolute/path/to/conformance-wallet-service.conf`.
-Do not use the test endpoint or its bundled key material in a deployment.
+Do not use the loopback endpoint or bundled key material in a deployment.

 The local wrapper starts the suite, MongoDB, and Nginx through
 `docker-compose-walt.yml`.
 It requires `docker`, `curl`, `openssl`, and